Adorable-Catgirl/OC-PsychOS2/README.md

 ### The kernel

-The kernel can be built using luapreproc:
+The kernel can be built using the build script:

-    ./luapreproc.lua module/init.lua kernel.lua
+    ./build.sh

 ### The boot filesystem